Retroactive Home Owner Grant

 Your retroactive home owner grant application must be sent to the municipal or provincial office that sent your property tax notice.
 You can submit your application using one of the following options:

 If your property is located in a rural area, you can submit your Retroactive Home Owner Grant Application online.

-Send your retroactive application and required documentation by mail or courier to the address provided on your property tax notice.
+Send your retroactive application and required documentation by mail to the address provided on your property tax notice.